Do you photograph details? What about family formals?

 How many images will we receive?

-I typically take thousands of images on a wedding day, and there is no limit to the number of images that you will receive, however it’s usually in the 500-600 range, depending on the length of the day.
+I typically take thousands of images on a wedding day, and there is no limit to the number of images that you will receive, however it’s usually in the 500-600 range, depending on the length of the day, whether for not you have a first look, how long your ceremony is, how many toasts are given, and so on.
 I include everything great, and I edit out any misfires, missed focus images, and images with poor lighting or bad expressions.

 I want you to have a collection of fantastic images that fully tells the story of your day.

 When will we see our images?

-My turnaround for image delivery following the wedding is typically four weeks, however I will post some “teaser” photos on Instagram within a week of your wedding.
-Around the two week mark you will receive your wedding slideshow of around 100 images.
+My turnaround for image delivery following the wedding is typically four weeks, however I will share a wedding slideshow of roughly 100 images around the one week mark.
+I often post some favorites to Instagram.

 Do you have backup equipment?

 Of course!
 I carry with me two professional cameras, plus a bunch of lenses.
 I shoot prime (fixed focal length) lenses, and I keep a backup of my favorite lens, as well as a third professional camera body, in my reception gear bag.

 What happens if you’re sick?